b0bcarlson/word-data/README.md

 Source for retrieving words (binomials, trinomials, etc) from Reddit, and updating the database.

 This project relies on PRAW. praw.ini required, user is "ibs".
 Words are retrieved and processed with Python.
-Some logic and processing is done through PHP.
+Python passes the data to Php which updates the SQL tables.

 Assumed tables "words1" through "words5" already created in MySQL. config.php should contain the $conn for the MySQL connection; $days and $count for how long and which "old" words should be kept (see below).